hivehelsinki/home-cleaner/README.md

 ```
 make start
 ```
-This starts the Docker containers for our app and a [WireMock](https://wiremock.org/) container which acts as a mock for homemaker-api
 The _app_ and _tests_ directories are volume mapped to the `homecleaner` container.
-You can also access the external services via port 8080.

 Bring everything down:
 ```